keras-team/tf-keras/CONTRIBUTING.md

 To setup your local dev environment, you will need the following tools.

-1. [Bazel](https://bazel.build/) is the tool to build and test Keras.
+1. [Bazel](https://bazel.build/) is the tool to build and test TF-Keras.
 See the [installation guide](https://docs.bazel.build/versions/4.0.0/install.html) for how to install and config bazel for your local environment.
 2.  [git](https://github.com/) for code repository management.
-3.  [python](https://www.python.org/) to build and code in Keras.
+3.  [python](https://www.python.org/) to build and code in TF-Keras.

 The following commands check the tools above are successfully installed.
-Note that Keras requires at least Python 3.7 to run.
+Note that TF-Keras requires at least Python 3.7 to run.

 ```shell
 bazel --version